 I’m talking about having a system that gets you from A to B.

 Not sure how to write a blog?
 Lacking motivation to improve your writing?
-Don’t know where the eff to start?
+Don’t know where to begin?

-It is, after all, how I wound up finishing this blog post.
+It is, after all, how I began creating this very blog post.